 People ask if Turkey is safe and I’m puzzled as to why this is even a concern.
 There was political unrest a few years ago and, while that burbles away behind the scenes, it’s not something that affects foreigners.
 Turkey has had its normal share of terror incidents but I expect your chances of being affected are no more (maybe less) than anywhere else.
 There is a strong security presence everywhere, Turks are friendly, honest and welcoming and we saw no evidence of street crime or casual violence.
 In short, we never felt even slightly threatened and you can travel there with confidence.

 Our first trip was at Christmas and one of our first experiences was a trip to the Ankara IKEA and a nearby supermarket at the Nata Vega mall to get necessities including a turkey (a “hindi” in Turkish).
-The shopping centre was decked out with Xmas decorations and, though local sensibilities demand they be called “New Year” decorations, it got us in the spirit!
+The shopping centre was decked out with Christmas decorations and, though local sensibilities demand they be called “New Year” decorations, we knew them when we saw them and it got us in the spirit!

 If you visit Turkey in winter, you will notice the pervasive smell of burning coal.
 I understand the government makes coal cheaply available and it seems all 84 million Turks use coal burning appliances to keep warm and cook.
 Combined with high-sulfur local coal and coal-fired power plants, the result is ugly and Ankara is badly affected.
 The city is in a bowl and gets covered by a thick layer of smog visible from surrounding hills.
 Summer air was much cleaner.